FedericoRessi/cv/CV.md

 - **Move Control Plane (SRE):** Developed full-stack Go/JS features for a large-scale migration tool moving services between global data centers.
 - Gained deep expertise in Google’s internal infrastructure (Borg, Spanner, Protobuf) and high-scale load-balancing mechanisms.
 - **Trusted Partner Cloud:** Architected and deployed multi-cluster Kubernetes solutions for Google Cloud instances in third-party data centers.
-- Prototyped and implemented Ansymbe playbooks to demonstate feasibility and spot weakness of a parner solution for orchestrating Kubernates cluster inside of another K8 cluster using VirtKube as middle layer.
+- Prototyped and implemented Ansible playbooks to demonstrate feasibility and spot weaknesses in a partner solution for orchestrating a Kubernetes cluster inside another K8s cluster using VirtKube as a middle layer.
-- Spot two critical realiability issues in the prototyped design and provided reccomentations to avoid single points of failures.
+- Spotted two critical reliability issues in the prototyped design and provided recommendations to avoid single points of failure.
-- Authored critical technical design documents and prototyped Rocky Linux-based deployment platforms using Podman and Systemd.
+- Authored critical technical design documents and prototyped Rocky Linux-based deployment platforms using Podman and systemd.
-- Implemented in Go automaned update service based on container images and RPMS for baremetal nodes compatible with YUM and Systemd.
+- Implemented in Go an automated update service based on container images and RPMs for bare-metal nodes compatible with YUM and systemd.

 ### Red Hat (part of IBM) — Senior Quality Engineer & Technical Lead

 *Spain (Remote) · Nov 2017 – Jul 2022*

 - **Open source:** [redhat-openstack/tobiko](https://github.com/redhat-openstack/tobiko) — Python testing framework for disruptive operation testing in OpenStack.
-- Founded "Tobiko," an open-source Python testing framework for disruptive operation testing in OpenStack.
+- Created "Tobiko," an open-source Python testing framework for disruptive operation testing in OpenStack.
-- Led cross-team collaborations to define CI/CD strategies and mentored developers in Python and OpenStack ecosystem.
+- Led cross-team collaborations to define CI/CD strategies and mentored developers in the Python and OpenStack ecosystem.
 - Automated complex infrastructure workloads using Ansible and integrated OpenShift into CI pipelines.
-- Wrote integration test cases for testing OpenStack network layer using lazy initialization and shared fixtures to increase test coverage with minimum overhead.
+- Wrote integration test cases for testing the OpenStack network layer using lazy initialization and shared fixtures to increase test coverage with minimum overhead.

 ### Bank of America — Software Engineer & DevOps